richardneitzke/Forecast/README.md

 ### Notes by Developer

-In case you want to improve this app, feel free to create an issues or a Pull Requests.
+In case you want to improve this app, feel free to create an issues or a Pull Request.
 Right now, I use some bad practices (for example bad callback handling), I'll try to fix most of that in the next couple of days.

 ### Build Notes